PROFESSIONAL PRACTICE GAP and EDUCATIONAL NEED

 - Identify preventative and recondition exercises for the hip, knee and shoulder.

-- Discuss the latest research and application behind modern modalites modalities used in recovery
+- Present and explore the latest research and application behind modern modalities used in recovery

 From the BOC Approved Provider handbook: Professional practice gap is the difference between the current state of “what is” and the desireable or achievable state “what should be” in regards to competency, performance and/or patient outcomes.
 Educational need is defined as the need for education on a specific topic identified by a gap in professional practice.
 This is the foundation of developing compliant CE programs under BOC requirements.